Gasland: Negative

 Energy in Depth (EiD), launched by the Independent Petroleum Association of America, created a web page with a list of factual inaccuracies in the documentary, and produced an associated film titled TruthLand.
 In response to the EID's criticisms of the film, the makers of Gasland offered a rebuttal.

 In an article for Forbes magazine, Dr. Michael Economides, a professor of engineering at the University of Houston and former consultant for energy companies including Chevron, Shell, and Petrobras, commented on the "scene from the upcoming documentary Gasland, which features a man lighting his faucet water on fire and making the ridiculous claim that natural gas drilling is responsible for the incident.
 The clip, though attention-getting, is wildly inaccurate and irresponsible.
 To begin with, the vertical depth separation between drinking water aquifers and reservoir targets for gas production is several thousand feet of impermeable rock.
 Any interchange between the two, if it were possible, would have happened already in geologic time, measured in tens of millions of years, not in recent history."
 Subsequent academic studies have proven that the area in which the scene takes place (Weld, Colorado) hydraulic fracturing - particularly due to leaking/damaged bores - had contaminated groundwater.

-In an article for Movies on Chatham, Dr. Pam Hassebroek, a former petroleum reservoir engineer (Registered Professional Engineer) at both Exxon Research and Shell, pointed out the long history of oil seeps in surface areas, saying that, in Pennsylvania and New York, surface oil has been documented since at least as far back as the 18th century.
+In an article for Movies on Chatham, Dr. Pam Hassebroek, a former petroleum reservoir engineer (Registered Professional Engineer) at both ExxonMobil Research and Shell, pointed out the long history of oil seeps in surface areas, saying that, in Pennsylvania and New York, surface oil has been documented since at least as far back as the 18th century.
 She also mentioned that U.S. oil and gas production has benefited from the use of hydraulic fracturing since the 1940s.

 A documentary rebutting Gasland's claims, FrackNation, was successfully funded on Kickstarter and released in 2013.